Heather Grant brings military mentality to US Senate campaign

 |McClatchy-Tribune Information Services|

 When her father started an insurance business in the '90s, she went to work for him to fix it up.
 When her son was diagnosed with benign chest tumors when he was a baby, she became a nurse so she could better care for him.
-And when, after nursing school, she heard that military families weren't getting good health care, she joined the Army so she could try to fix that, too.
+And when, after nursing school, she heard that military families weren't getting good health care, she joined the

 "My mentor in the military, when I was branch chief, said, 'Don't come to me with a problem if you don't have a solution. ?
 If you haven't thought of a solution, then you haven't thought the problem all the way through,' " Grant said.

 "How can we expect any less from our elected representatives?"

 Grant was medically discharged in 2012, after tearing a ligament in her ankle during training.
 Chronic regional pain syndrome has left her with a spinal cord implant for comfort, paid for with veterans benefits.
 She uses a cane.